Beccy932/mybrookesblog/_posts/2020-09-30-movie-typography-trends.md

 ### Kerning and Line Weight

 Firstly, the kerning, which is the adjustment between the letters.
-Usually a larger space between the letters equals a more dramatic effect as each letter is seen as important as they have more room on the poster.
-Character names or locations are often displayed like this.
+Usually a larger space between the letters equals a more dramatic effect as each letter is emphasised as they have more room on the poster.
+Proper nouns such as character names or locations are often displayed like this.

 ![](../uploads/71nsvxfpstl._ac_sl1200_.jpg "Dunkirk Poster")